HL7/cgm/input/pagecontent/index.md

   * MAY choose to store only a subset of resources in a submitted bundle
   * SHOULD ensure that accepted submissions are available for read/search immediately after submission, but MAY subject these submissions to additional ingestion workflow steps
   * MAY respond with HTTP status code 429 (Too Many Requests) if a client is submitting data too frequently
+  * SHALL document their support for conditional create operations in their developer documentation, including:
+    * Whether conditional create requests are supported
+    * Which search parameters can be used in conditional create requests
+    * How client-supplied identifiers are handled
+    * Any deduplication strategies employed

 > **Note:** Unlike standard FHIR transactions where servers must process all entries as a single unit, the `$submit-cgm-bundle` operation allows servers to selectively accept and persist only a subset of the submitted resources.